leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 You will receive at least 30 days' notice before any fee activation.
 Continued use after notice will constitute acceptance of updated fee terms.

 ### 7.3 Payments Status
 In-platform payment flows (e.g., mobile money integration) are currently disabled.
 Users must independently arrange any off-platform payments.
-Kodisha does not process, hold, escrow, or guarantee payments during this period.
+Mamamboga Digital does not process, hold, escrow, or guarantee payments during this period.

 ### 7.4 Taxes
 Because fees are not being charged during the launch period, no VAT or commission-related tax withholding applies.
 Users remain responsible for taxes on any independent transactions they arrange.

 ### 7.5 Prohibited Charging
-Users may not misrepresent platform status or imply official Kodisha payment facilitation while payments are not yet active.
+Users may not misrepresent platform status or imply official Mamamboga Digital payment facilitation while payments are not yet active.

 ### 7.6 Transition
 When payments go live, updated Terms will replace this section and outline fee structures, payment processing, refund rules, and tax handling.